openmoh/openmohaa/docs/getting_started_installation.md

 ### Breakthrough expansion

-800 MB of free disk space is required to install Spearhead on top of the base game.
+800 MB of free disk space is required to install Breakthrough on top of the base game.

 #### x86 (AMD and Intel)